Active RIS-Empowered Covert Satellite-Terrestrial Communications: Performance Evaluation

 \subsubsection{Environment, Platform and Model Details}

 {{ In this work, we consider the service area as a square region with 200 m by 200 m.
-In this region, 5 ground users are served by an LAP, operating at $H = 100$ m, and equipped with a $4 \times 4$ active STAR-RIS array to facilitate the wireless covert transmission between a GEO satellite and the ground users.
-Moreover, the simulations are conducted on a Linux server with an NVIDIA RTX 4090 GPU, using Python 3.9, PyTorch 1.13, and CUDA 11.6.
+In this region, 5 ground users are served by an LAP, operating at $H = 100$ m, and equipped with a $4 \times 4$ active transmissive RIS array to facilitate the wireless covert transmission between a GEO satellite and the ground users.
+Moreover, the simulations are conducted on a Linux server with an NVIDIA RTX 4090 GPU, using PyTorch 1.13, and CUDA 11.6.
 For the proposed GDPG algorithm, we utilize the Adam optimizer with a learning rate $3 \times 10^{-4}$ for both the GDM network and the critic networks, while setting $\eta_{a}=3 \times 10^{-2}$ for the action gradient.
-The specific GDM network structure is exhibited in Fig. \ref{Fig: Model Design} and other key parameters for the environment and algorithm are summarized in Table \ref{Tab: Simulation Parameters}.
-Note that the parameter setting of the GEO satellite is chosen in accordance with the 3rd Generation Partnership Project (3GPP) Technical Report 38.821 Version 16.2.0 \cite{R1-6-1}.}}
+The specific GDM network structure is exhibited in Fig. \ref{Fig: Model Design} and other key parameters for the environment and algorithm are listed in Table \ref{Tab: Simulation Parameters}.}}